an-distr/dotnet-asyncenumerable-reading-with-js/README.md

 1. It's not required, but I'm [counting the number of converted JSON objects](src/wwwroot/index.html.js#L18).

 1. [Converting JSON array stream to AsyncIterableIterator.](src/wwwroot/index.html.js#L20)<br>
-  [toAsyncIterableIterator](https://github.com/an-dist/js-streams/blob/latest/dist/funcs/toAsyncIterableIterator/README.md) is read a stream and convert to AsyncIterableIterator.<br>
+  [ReadableStream.asyncIterator](https://github.com/an-dist/js-streams/blob/latest/dist/polyfill/ReadableStream.asyncIterator/README.md) is read a stream and convert to AsyncIterableIterator.<br>
-  You don't necessarily need to use "toAsyncIterableIterator".
+  You don't necessarily need to use "ReadableStream.asyncIterator".
 You can use "WritableStream" instead.

 1. Use to [for await...of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) statement.